Turaev-Viro invariants and cabling operations: Proof of Supporting Theorem

 where $T_i = \{0,2,\dots, i-1\}$ for odd $i$ and $T_i = \{1,3,\dots, i-1\}$ for even $i$. \end{prop}

-The idea of the proof is to leverage symmetric properties of $R_m$ to show it is invertible.
-The condition $m > \frac{q+5}{2}$ implies that our matrix $R_m$ has enough rows and columns to have desirable symmetric properties.
+The idea of the proof is to leverage symmetric properties of the $\Tilde{f}_l$ to give a presentation of $R_m^{-1}$ and bound its operator norm.
 The assumption that $(r,q)=1$ is necessary for invertibility, as indicated by the following proposition.

-\begin{prop} Suppose $r \geq 3$ is odd and not coprime to $q$.
+\begin{prop} Suppose $r =2m+1 \geq 3$ is odd and not coprime to $q$.
 Then $R_m$ is singular. \end{prop}

-The proofs of Propositions \ref{2NBasisSpans} and \ref{RNotInvert} will be given in Subsection \ref{subsec: suppProp}.
-In order to prove Proposition \ref{2NBasisSpans}, we will use the following technical lemmas.
-These lemmas largely follow from elementary counting arguments and the extended Euclidean algorithm, and their proofs are given in Subsection \ref{subsec: TechLemmaPfs}.

-Lemmas \ref{MatLem1} and \ref{MatLem2} give an explicit picture of where the nonzero entries of $R_m$ lie when $(r,q)=1$.
-In particular, these lemmas extract symmetric properties from our chosen candidate basis $\Tilde{F}_m$ that allow us to define an explicit cofactor expansion procedure for computing $det R_m$.
-Additionally, they imply that the resulting determinant is a power of the root of unity $A$.